Geospatial-Digital-Special-Collections/docs/md/gdsc_install.md

 - Locate the settings for kubernetes (gear icon top right) and check the ```Enable Kubernetes``` box, and then click the ```apply and restart button```.
 - Under the ```General``` settings make sure the "docker Desktop does not run on startup"
 - To start the kubernetes stack on your local machine, in shell (mac terminal or windows powershell) navigate to your kubernetes repository and type:
+  NOTE: use the additional -k option if you are running the kind cluster instead of docker desktop.

 On a mac (in terminal)
 ```$ ./postgis.sh -l```